Principled Design and Implementation of Steerable Detectors: Optimal Steerable Filters: Discretization

 \subsection{B-Spline Expansion of the Radial Profiles}

-Cardinal B-splines are well-known for the capability of approximating continuous-domain functions based on discrete measurements \cite{Unser2005think}.
-The theory is traditionally developed for one-dimensional functions from $\R$ to $\R$, and has to be slightly modified in our context, since we deal with \emph{radial} functions.
+{Splines are widely used in signal processing because of their excellent approximation properties~\cite{deBoor1978practical}.
+Using spline interpolation, a function is approximated by polynomial pieces that are smoothly connected together.
+We consider the case of junctions between polynomials located on a grid, referred to as \emph{cardinal splines}~\cite{schoenberg1973cardinal,Unser2005think}. } The theory is traditionally developed for one-dimensional functions from $\R$ to $\R$, and has to be slightly modified in our context, since we deal with \emph{radial} functions.